 - Time commitment: Two hours per week on Tuesday evenings from 6:30 pm to 8:30 pm.
 Mentors attend additional training sessions on topics such as "Trauma and Violence" and "Classroom Management".
 Mentors also serve as chaperones on field trips and outings as necessary.

-- Application process: If you are interested in becoming a mentor, please call Vincent Price or Vincent Cain at 773.285.9600 to schedule an interview with the mentor advisory board.
+- Application process: If you are interested in becoming a mentor, please call Vincent Price at 773.285.9600 to schedule an interview with the mentor advisory board.

 Special volunteer opportunities!

 Please check back for special volunteer opportunities!